Learn useState In 10 Minutes - React Hooks Explained

 <button onClick={()=>{

-// counter = 1 , It's scheduled to change on the Third render
+// count = 1 , It's scheduled to change on the Third render

 }}>Increment</button>